andreaslyn/mini-yu/README.md

 git submodule update --init
 make config
 make SPLITSTACK=0
+make stdlib
 ```
 This will clone the [mimalloc](https://github.com/microsoft/mimalloc)
 submodule, which mini yu uses as memory allocator.
 The `make` commands
 will configure and build the project.
 The `SPLITSTACK=0` option disables
 a split stack feature used for automatically growing/shrinking the
 runtime stack(s).
 This feature requires a custom gcc version.
-To build
+The `stdlib`
+target builds the Mini Yu standard library.

-mini yu with split stack feature, make sure you have MP 4.2+ and MPFR 3.1.0+
+In order to build mini yu with split stack feature, make sure you have MP 4.2+
-and MPC 0.8.0+ installed, then issue the following commands:
+and MPFR 3.1.0+ and MPC 0.8.0+ installed, then issue the following commands:
 ```
 git submodule update --init
 make config
 make -j8 custom-gcc
 make
+make stdlib
 ```
 This will build mimalloc, the custom version of gcc, and the mini yu
 compiler.
 Beware that building the custom gcc will take some time.